Where is Parking Services located?

 Can freshman have vehicles on campus?

-Residence Hall students who have 30 or more credits may apply for a parking permit.
-All commuter students may apply for a parking permit
+Residence hall students who have 30 credits or more may apply for a parking hangtag.

 How do I get a bike permit?